Designing Nimble Leadership Models For Financial Sustainability: The Acenda Case Study is starting in

 Washington State Requires Local Governments To Allow Supportive Housing In More Zoning Districts

-Washington State enacted House Bill 2266 on March 27, 2026, establishing statewide standards that require local governments to allow transitional housing, permanent supportive housing, and emergency shelters in a broader range of zoning districts.
+Washington State enacted House Bill (HB) 2266 on March 27, 2026, establishing statewide standards that require local governments to allow transitional housing, permanent supportive housing, indoor emergency housing, and indoor emergency shelters in a broader range of zoning districts.
 The law, which takes effect June 11, 2026, limits the ability of local jurisdictions to deny, delay, or impose restrictive conditions on these types of housing developments.

-Under the legislation, local governments must permit supportive housing in residential and hotel-zoned districts within urban growth areas, and must allow indoor emergency shelters and housing in any zone where hotels are permitted.
-The law also requires these . . .
+Under the legislation, local governments must permit permanent supportive housing and transitional housing in zoning districts in which residential dwelling units and hotels are allowed within urban growth areas, and must allow indoor emergency . . .

 Want To Read More?
 Log In Or Become A Paid Member